Tsokneelsbd/Tsokneel.github.io/_pages/Experience.md

   * Formulated a system identification algorithm using the least square method in both Python and MATLAB to model the dynamics of a power electronic converter with advanced grid support functionality
   * Reviewed methods to accelerate electromagnetic transient simulation of power systems
   * Compared the impact of different PLLs on data-driven modeling of grid-connected single-phase inverters
+  * Developed and analyzed reduced-ordered model aggregation approach with high DERs and loads and compared with composite load model with DER_A

 * Microgrid Laboratory, SDSU, USA (Aug.
 2019 -present)
   * Applied data-driven modeling of grid-connected SMA inverters using a Puissance Plus power amplifier unit and Opal-RT real-time simulator system